Skip to main content

 Empty Stare listens for the voice of the voiceless, inspired by Hans Bellmer’s puppet sculptures.

 Here, the voiceless are not only human, but all beings—plants, animals, and material forms alike: stone, wood, dolls—often dismissed as inert.
 Yet when we encounter what seems lifeless or constrained, a gaze quietly emerges.
-Like a mirror, it returns something to us: a fragment of ourselves we have never name for.
+Like a mirror, it returns something to us: a fragment of ourselves we have no name for.

 In the stillness of the voiceless, we sense a voice we cannot speak, a part of ourselves long hidden beneath the masks of everyday life.
 Are these voiceless beings distant from us, or do they dwell within, uncomfortably close, reflecting a part of ourselves we have never named?